mc.roleplayhub.com

 1693147262266.png

-Karakura's districts were formed by the Government of Karakura in the late 1990s as a way of narrowing the city down and getting a hold of the ever-growing population.
-These districts are to be taken ICly and will be used in various ways.
+Karakura's districts were formed by the Government of Karakura in the late 1990s as a way of narrowing the city down and managing the ever-growing population.
+These districts are to be taken ICly and can be used in various ways.

 1. Karakura Plaza

 Located right in the middle of Karakura, Karakura High School and College was established in 1946 by the newly instated Government of Karakura as a high school alone before having a College education system added in 1975.
-The campus includes a 4 story building filled with the necessary education facilities, a gym building located south of the school, a large football field northwest of campus, several sports fields and courts southwest of campus, and lush gardens at the back.
+The campus features a 4-story building equipped with essential educational facilities, a gymnasium located south of the school, a large football field situated northwest of campus, several sports fields and courts southwest of campus, and lush gardens at the rear.
 Two gates are located west and east of the school to allow access for all students, with a third door to the southeast allowing team members residing in the dormitories to enter.

 3. Business Park